 Sébastien guessed, then divided by ten.
 His eyes narrowed.
 “You, how many guys?”
 She knew her own number exactly, and doubled it.p.
 111

 Most importantly though, I was fascinated by the versatility of the writing.
 From stock investments, to discussions about art and education, to the philosophy within relationships.
 There were quite a few passages which made me reflect on my own ideas and beliefs.
 I was really glad to see how the main character’s relationship was rounded up, avoiding age old cheesy clichés.
 On top of that, arriving at the end of the book, you finished it feeling really satisfied (even though I normally am not a fan of open endings, but this one was masterfully crafted).
-Leaving you this one as a secret little suggestion, if you’re curious about reading a story with a realistic view onto life in Paris.
+Leaving you this book as a secret little suggestion, if you’re curious about reading a story with a realistic view onto life in Paris.

 Edition: ISBN 978-0-578-74674-6